 The Code is based on approved accounting standards issued by the International Accounting Standards Board and interpretations of the International Financial Reporting Interpretations Committee, except where these are inconsistent with specific statutory requirements.
 The Code also draws on approved accounting standards issued by the International Public Sector Accounting Standards Board and the UK Accounting Standards Board where these provide additional guidance.
-The Code has been prepared on the basis of accounting standards and interpretations in effect for accounting periods commencing on or before 1 January 2017.
+The Code has been prepared on the basis of accounting standards and interpretations in effect for accounting periods commencing on or before 1 January 2018.

-This edition of the Code applies for accounting periods commencing on or after 1 April 2017.
-It supersedes the edition published in April 2016 (the 2016/17 Code).
+This edition of the Code applies for accounting periods commencing on or after 1 April 2018.
+It supersedes the edition published on 1st April 2017 (the 2017/18 Code).